 My love for music began when I was a toddler, mesmerized while watching a television program that featured a violinist accompanied by a symphony orchestra.
-As a result of this inspiration, I began playing the violin at age 5 and, a few years later, took up the piano.
+As a result of this inspiration, I began playing the violin at age 5.
+A few years later I took up the piano.

 Like most, I have faced hardships, loss, and tragedy in my life.
 My first experience with loss occurred when I was just 8 years old and one of my best friends died from brain cancer.
 Only a year later, my Aunt was killed by a drunk driver.
 However, these experiences did not prepare me for one of the most impactful losses of my life.

-The power of music
+The power of music to heal physicians

 The healing powers of music provide me with relief and calm any negative feelings, such as disappointment, that develop from dealing with difficult patient outcomes.
 I rely on musical experiences, either listening to it or creating it, to help me care for myself, my patients, their families, and my community.